alphasoc/asoc-zeek/README.md

 Since this guide focuses on setting up Zeek to work with AE, an AlphaSOC account is needed to get started.
-If you don't have an account, please visit [Demo | AlphaSOC](https://alphasoc.com/demo/).
-You'll receive an email with a verification link and an **organization ID**.
+If you don't have an account, please visit [Demo | AlphaSOC](https://alphasoc.com/demo/) and register for one.
+The registration will grant you a **free**, 30 day demo of AlphaSOC services.
+You'll receive an email with a verification link and an **Organization ID**.
 Be sure to verify the account before continuing.

 Once you have an account, please visit: [Console | AlphaSOC](https://console.alphasoc.net) and sign in with your credentials.
-Your **organization ID** (also known as a **Workspace ID**) will be found at the top of https://console.alphasoc.net/credentials Copy it to your clipboard for later use.
+Your **Organization ID** (also known as a **Workspace ID**) will be found at the top of https://console.alphasoc.net/credentials Copy it to your clipboard for later use.

+**NOTE:** If you're an AlphaSOC developer using the staging variant of AlphaSOC services, see the [Developers](#developers) section before continuing on.

 ## SSH/Authentication

 Zeek will be configured to use SFTP (with SSH-key authentication) in order to upload telemetry to AlphaSOC.
-Thus, you will want to generate an SSH-key pair (without a passhphrase) and upload the public key to the *Credentials* page (https://console.alphasoc.net/credentials) using the *SSH Keys* dialog.
+Thus, you will want to generate an SSH-key pair (without a passhphrase, unless you wish to take the necessary steps to use something like `ssh-agent) and upload the public key to the *Credentials* page (https://console.alphasoc.net/credentials) using the *SSH Keys* dialog.
 Ensure that the private key is kept in a readable location on the system from which you will run Zeek, and also ensure that it will be used when communicating with AlphaSOC.
-On UNIX-type systems, this can be done by modifying `~/.ssh/config` and adding the following:
+This can be done by modifying `~/.ssh/config` and adding the following:

     Host sftp.alphasoc.net
       HostName sftp.alphasoc.net